 This costume drama was produced by Arthur G. Greaves and the Newcastle and District Amateur Cinematographers Association (ACA).
 It tells the story of the tragic romance of Lady Olga Rivers and Paul Beverley, friends since childhood.
 In the 16th century, during the reign of Henry VIII, Lady Olga’s father is executed and an evil Duke seizes her home and land, and demands that she marries his son.
 Lady Olga instead seeks refuge in a convent with her lady companion and sends word to Paul who has taken up his post as Admiral in the King’s fleet.
 Paul Beverley returns to rescue his lover.
 Locations used in the film include Durham Castle and Cathedral.

 An amateur film made by Michael Gough of events and activities taking place in and around the city of Durham as part of the 800th anniversary of the granting of a charter to the city by Bishop Hugh de Puiset in 1079.
-The film begins with a history of the city taking in a number of views as well as footage from Lindisfarne Priory on Holy Island.
-A parade into the city by marching bands and people in historic costumes is followed by a view from Durham Racecourse showing children’s rides, a hog roast and an English Civil War re-enactment.
-There are views of a performance of a Mystery Play and on Durham Market Place there are views from a medieval market including singing mistrals and folk dancing.
-On Palace Green there are views of Durham University’s graduation ceremony.
-The final part of the film shows the procession of banners and bands past The County Hotel as part of the Durham Miners Gala featuring Prime Minister James Callaghan.
+The film includes a history of the city, a parade of marching bands and people in historic costumes, an event at Durham Racecourse, a hog roast, English Civil War re-enactment, a Mystery Play and a medieval market.
+On Palace Green Durham University’s graduation ceremony takes place.
+The final scenes are of Durham Miners Gala featuring Prime Minister James Callaghan.

 This film by the Chester-le-Street Amateur Cine Society records rehearsals and, perhaps, part of a performance of the Pageant of Chester le Street, which took place nightly at Lumley Castle between 26 June and 1 July, 1967.
 The event marked the Septecentenary of the Parish Church 1267-1967 and was a presentation by the Restoration Committee of the Parochial Church Council.
 The focus is on performers, many of them children, in the grounds and on the balconies of the castle.
 The scenes include many casual moments and a recreation of the legend of the Lambton Worm.